InformationArchitecture-YU/Lab-05/readme.md

                           ```

                         5. use the load file procedure from above to load the additional users and tweets into our neo4j database

+## Resources:

+1. What is Cypher?
+Cypher is Neo4j’s graph query language that allows users to store and retrieve data from the graph database.
+Neo4j wanted to make querying graph data easy to learn, understand, and use for everyone, but also incorporate the power and functionality of other standard data access languages.
+(Source: Cypher Query Langauge[Cypher Query Langauge](https://neo4j.com/developer/cypher/#:~:text=Cypher%20is%20Neo4j's%20graph%20query,other%20standard%20data%20access%20languages.)